kilometersperhour/python-datalogger/README.md

 # datalogger

+ATTENTION: Run ./run.py to update the webserver's images.

 A datalogger is used to provide sensor data for display.
 The sensor data is presented graphically via a Linux-Apache2-Sqlite3 webserver stack.

 Sensors include heat, humidity, ambient light, and a PIR (passive infrared) sensor.